Yoga Styles

 Mobility & Foam Rolling

 Let’s get moving in a meaningful way!
-In this movement mobility class we will focus on functional, full-body strengthening exercises (think plank, and variations), balance, tension release (ball and foam rolling), and stretching.
+In this movement mobility class we will focus on functional, full-body strengthening exercises, balance, tension release (ball and foam rolling), and stretching.
 This class builds stability and strength in a safe way, so we can continue to move with confidence and intention in our daily lives.

 site ID